WebTheDev/TicketBot/README.md

 - A discord bot that is designed to manage and create ticket channels on behalf of server members using the [Rapptz discord.py API](https://github.com/Rapptz/discord.py).
 - Compiled on Python 3.8.1.
+- Tested to work on both Windows and Linux.

 ---
 ### Screenshots